michellegsld/holbertonschool-low_level_programming/README.md

 0x02-functions_nested_loops : Learn about C Functions, Header files, and nested while loops

 0x03-debugging : Learn what debugging is, some methods in debugging manually and how to read error messages.

+0x04-more_functions_nested_loops : Learn more about nested loops and about functions.